 If you’re wondering whether making podcasts is worth it, the answer is yes — even with outsourcing.
 Podcast ad revenue is forecasted to grow to $659 million by 2020, which clearly illustrates that brands are noticing their importance.
 They also make for engaging content, and an avenue to create avid followers — 65% of monthly podcast listeners have only started consuming this type of material in the last three years.

 Share this Image On Your Site

-The time to jump on the podcast bandwagon is now.
+The time to jump on the podcast bandwagon and create a podcast is now.
 But if you’re worried about production and the quality of your podcast, you can always outsource it to professionals.
 Here’s why you should consider outsourcing your podcast production: